RULES FOR DRAMAFEST

-1.6 PROGRAMME DETAILS: These must be submitted by the 31st August 2018.
+1.6 PROGRAMME DETAILS: These must be submitted by the TBC.
 Such information including scenic information will be printed in the programme.
 Entrants are requested to check their supplied information very carefully and to notify the Festival Director immediately of any changes.
 The ITA will not be responsible for incorrectly supplied information.

-1.7 PUBLICITY: entrants are required to provide publicity photographs relating to the play to be performed together with the programme details.
+1.7 PUBLICITY: entrants may be required to provide publicity photographs relating to the play to be performed together with the programme details.

 ie: photographs of cast, information on author/play, or poster

 1.8 SCHEDULING OF PLAYS: The schedule of plays entered will be arranged by the ITA, giving due consideration to the type of play , running time, distance travelled by the entrant etc. all entrants will be notified not less than two (2) weeks prior to the Festival (earlier if possible) of the date/time of their performance.

 Entrants are requested to notify the ITA as soon as possible if they wish to avoid certain days/times, i.e. if there is likely to be a clash with their own seasons.
 (See programme details form)

 1.9 COMPLIMENTARY SEATS: Two (2) free seats per entry will be available for each play entered to the session in which their entry is performing.
 All directors will receive a free seat to the whole Festival.
 Actors & Crew will receive a pass for the rest of the session in which their play is performed.

 1.10 THE ADJUDICATOR’S DECISION will be final in all aspects, no discussion or correspondence will be entered into.

 1.11.
 BREACH OF RULES: Any breach of these rules, whether deliberate or negligent may result in a disqualification.